Quit Drinking

 Of course, everything has its caveats.
 Let’s look at some common criticisms of Al-Anon.

 • The idea of a “higher power” might not resonate with everyone.
-For those with negative experiences around religion, the idea of a “higher power” might be a bit off-putting, especially if there’s a touch of authoritarianism in how it’s presented.
+For those with negative experiences around religion, the idea of a “higher power” might sound a bit off-putting, especially if there’s a touch of authoritarianism to how it’s presented.

 Specifically, those who ended up leaving were worried about the psychological fallout for their drinker if they were to dive into the group’s approach head-on.
 For example, the concept of powerlessness and the emphasis on the need for lifelong attendance were often cited as the reason Al-Anon was ultimately a no-go for some.